Incredible doesn’t even begin to describe Kelly Bonbright’s journey from Dominican to Hollywood.

 Kelly managed over 200 voice recording sessions (for both temporary “scratch” and production dialogue) for Incredibles 2, traveling to Los Angeles and New York City.
 She worked closely with actors, such as Craig T. Nelson, Holly Hunter, and Samuel L. Jackson.

 “Craig, Holly, and Sam were a gas to work with.
 We laughed a lot,” Kelly says.
-“What’s funny about voice acting is that it’s really hard.
-Actors come into the recording studio completely cold, having never read a line in the script.
-They are expected to emote purely by standing in front of a mic.
-Watching Brad Bird direct voice talent is like watching live theatre.
-He’s super interactive with actors in order to guide them through a dramatic or action-heavy scene.”
+“What’s funny about voice acting is that it’s not as easy as it seems.
+Actors are expected to emote purely by standing in front of a mic.
+Director Brad Bird is super interactive with voice actors in order to guide them through a dramatic or action-heavy scene.”

-Kelly in late 2018 completed a four-month sabbatical from Pixar.
-She moved to New York City to attend the Parsons School of Design Summer Intensive program in Mixed Media Illustration.
+In late 2018 Kelly completed a four-month sabbatical from Pixar.
+She moved to New York City to attend the Parsons School of Design's Summer Intensive program in Mixed Media Illustration.

 “My assignments allowed me to experiment with fun mediums like gouache painting, needle-felting, paper-craft, graphic design, 2D animation, and flipbook-making,” Kelly says.